 2003: In recognition of the commitment to build a viable biosciences industry in Arizona, the Arizona Bioindustry Cluster was reincorporated and becomes the Arizona Bioindustry Association.
 The State of Arizona invests $500 million in Arizona bioscience research infrastructure including the Biodesign Institute at ASU and the BIO5 Institute at the University of Arizona.

 2005: The Flinn Foundation provides grant support to our statewide educational outreach efforts.
-Jon McGarity, is named as the first President and CEO of the Arizona Bioindustry Association.
+Jon McGarity, who wrote the grant the Flinn grant proposal, becomes the first President and CEO of the Arizona Bioindustry Association.
 The community gathers for the first annual Arizona Bioindustry Awards dinner.

 2012: Arizona turns 100 and the Bioscience Road Map Turns 10.
 Arizona’s Bioscience Industry has grown jobs at 4 times the national average and the number of firms by 27% in a decade.